 In the virtual machine manager window, click the first icon in the toolbar.

-You can install from a disc, ISO image, or even a network location.
+You can install it from a disc, ISO image, or even a network location.

 Next, allocate memory and CPU to your virtual machine.